 While these should be used sparingly - no one wants to trigger the second coming of the pop-box - we’ve found some success when used on the checkout page.

 Especially when paired with price sensitivity messaging, aka discount-driven copy, we’ve seen significant increases in continuation to checkout.

 While this seems like a logical conclusion (and it is), what makes it more interesting is that offering the discount at this stage of the journey is more effective than displaying it at earlier stages.

 Phew!
-Finally, the final stage of your customer journey conversion optimization: checkout completion.
+Finally, we’ve reached the final stage of your conversion funnel!
+Checkout completion.

-Whereas all the previous steps put the most attention on increasing motivation, the checkout page should put all effort in increasing the ability of users (the opposite of making things easy for your users in terms of UX design are called Dark Patterns, read here for more!).
+Whereas all the previous steps put the most attention on increasing motivation, the checkout page should put effort into increasing the ability of users (the opposite of making things easy for your users in terms of UX design are called Dark Patterns, read here for more!).